teamninjathumbs/grabitygame.github.io/_pages/about.md

 ---

-## About Ninja Thumbs
+## About Us

-Ninja Thumbs is a small independent game studio based in Auckland, New Zealand.
+[Ninja Thumbs](https://www.teamninjathumbs.com) is a small independent game studio based in Auckland, New Zealand.
 We started off doing game jams, but soon realized that we wanted to take on a bigger project together.
 [Grabity](/grabity/) is a side project that quickly grew into a serious undertaking when we realized we had a really fun prototype on our hands.

 <figure>
 	<video autoplay width="100%" height="100%">